Can you believe summer is here? We’re kicking things off with our seasonal challenge using purple glass and acrylic beads.

 I was all over the place with what I was going to make, something about clay pots was kicking around in my head and the idea transpired from there.

 With this challenge we team up with a few new bloggers and I can hardly wait for you to see what everyone created.
 This is a talented group of ladies!

-Karen at To Work With My Hands hosted this challenge, she’s super sweet and an absolute joy to work with.
+Karen at To Work With My Hands hosted, she’s super sweet and an absolute joy to work with.
 I’m so blessed by her friendship.

-Are you ready?
-Let’s get on with the project, it started with a simple pack of beads.
+Let’s begin with my project, it started with a simple pack of beads.